Skip to content

 Directions to 1 Scotsmansfield

 Approach Church Stretton from A49.
 At Sandford Rd/ High St jct, turn R & then L, up Burway Rd.
 No parking.
-Easthope Rd car park available SY6 6BL.
+Easthope Rd car park (near Co-op) available SY6 6BL.
 Shuttle bus running from here.

 1 Scotsmansfield openings